storesafe/cordova-sqlite-storage/README.md

 - This plugin version references Windows platform toolset v141 to support Visual Studio 2017 ref: [`storesafe/cordova-sqlite-storage#580`](https://github.com/storesafe/cordova-sqlite-storage/issues/580).
 - [`storesafe/cordova-sqlite-storage-starter-app`](https://github.com/storesafe/cordova-sqlite-storage-starter-app) project is a CC0 (public domain) starting point and may also be used to reproduce issues with this plugin.
 In addition [`brodybits/cordova-sqlite-test-app`](https://github.com/brodybits/cordova-sqlite-test-app) may be used to reproduce issues with other versions of this plugin.
 - The Lawnchair adapter is now moved to [`brodybits/cordova-sqlite-community-lawnchair-adapter`](https://github.com/brodybits/cordova-sqlite-community-lawnchair-adapter).
-- [`brodybits/cordova-sqlite-ext`](https://github.com/brodybits/cordova-sqlite-ext) now supports SELECT BLOB data in Base64 format on all platforms (Android/iOS/macOS/Windows) in addition to REGEXP (Android/iOS/macOS) and pre-populated databases (all platforms Android/iOS/macOS/Windows).
+- [`brodybits/cordova-sqlite-ext`](https://github.com/brodybits/cordova-sqlite-ext) now supports SELECT BLOB data in Base64 format on Android/iOS/macOS/Windows in addition to REGEXP (Android/iOS/macOS) and pre-populated databases (Android/iOS/macOS/Windows).
 - [`brodybits/sql-promise-helper`](https://github.com/brodybits/sql-promise-helper) provides a Promise-based API wrapper.
 - [`pouchdb-community/pouchdb-adapter-cordova-sqlite`](https://github.com/pouchdb-community/pouchdb-adapter-cordova-sqlite) supports this plugin along with other implementations such as [`nolanlawson/sqlite-plugin-2`](https://github.com/nolanlawson/sqlite-plugin-2) and [`Microsoft/cordova-plugin-websql`](https://github.com/Microsoft/cordova-plugin-websql).
 - macOS ("osx" platform) is now supported